 So how do we get back this quintessential element of human nature?
 It’s learning how develop the quality of present moment awareness, and become less dominated by thought.
 Its a minute to minute, day to day practice of tiny and massive adjustments driven by mindful and aware living.
 Developing a daily meditation ritual is key.
 If you keep at it, eventually you reach a state where your subconscious mind is so much a part of your every day decision making existence that your perspective on life radically changes.
 You start to shift the balance back to what it might have been in more simple times.
 You empower your intuitive self.
 With Flowstate Adventure, a lot of what we teach is about how to remove the obstacles to flow.

 So there are many ways to strengthen your access to your subconscious mind and widen awareness.
 On the ultra-scientific end of the spectrum you have things like neuro-feedback training (which is what bio-hackers and the Military special forces use to speed up learning), and on the traditional end of the spectrum you have meditation and mindful living.
 In between you have all kinds of options like spending time in nature, practicing things that require deep concentration and immersion, creating art and music, slack-lining, juggling, jam sessions, driving a new route home, brushing your teeth with your wrong hand, meditation through movement, Tai Chi, Yoga, Qi Gong, doing activities like surfing, snowboarding or mountain biking that require spontaneous and creative action.
 The choice is vast.
-Adventure sports however are a particularly amazing realm for exploring the subconscious and the flow state.
-There are certain triggers for achieving flow, and surfing hits pretty much all of them… so thats an awesome thing.
+Adventure sports however are a particularly amazing realm for exploring the subconscious and the flow state. so thats an awesome thing.
 Surfing can be an activity that gets you in flow.
 Flow can give you a glimpse of what is possible when accessing the subconscious.
 Training the mind through meditation can bring this flow into every day life, and in doing so will help you reclaim your primal powers of intuition, rapid thought, inner intelligence and creativity- and also give you some space in which you can grow and the wisdom to know what direction to head.

 Many people fail to understand that flow and mindfulness is not at all new-agey or fluffy.
 What are the benefits of pursuing this kind of lifestyle and acquiring this skill set (if you can call flow and mindfulness a skill set)?